AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Some notes:
 - The swadge color palette can be found [here](./SwadgePalette.gpl).
 The swadge will crunch down other colors to closest match, but for better control, you can use this subset of colors to ensure it looks the same as originally designed if using Aseprite
 - The Swadge's screen was 280 wide x 240 tall for at least '23 through '25.
 This isn't that large, so a super detailed 1000 pixel square character isn't going to fit.
 - The Swadge's screen is pretty small in reality.
-The emulator's screen will make them a lot larger which is good for debugging but can foll your brain into thinking that's the end size.
+The emulator's screen will make them a lot larger which is good for debugging but can fool your brain into thinking that's the end size.
 - images that are too large will not load.
 It has to do with memory size, not just pixel size, so there's no specific limit.
 Just keep the files a reasonable size and it'll be alright.

 All art and sounds go into the `assets/` folder in the repository.
 Make a new folder and copy all the assets into it.
 During compilation, they will be converted automatically to a format the swadge can use.